umutefeyavuz/techtonic-ai-week-1/README.md

 ## Features

-- Web-based chat interface built with Flask and HTML/CSS/JavaScript
+- Web-based chat interface built with Flask, HTML, CSS, and JavaScript
 - Real-time conversation with the TinyLlama AI model
 - Automatic message handling with typing indicators
 - Maintains a short conversation history